 WOODSIDE: A DEDICATION TO CONSERVATION

 Woodside sets itself apart from other master-planned communities in many ways, the most noticeable of which being the way that we embrace our naturally beautiful surroundings.
 Woodside is situated beside a stunning, protected nature preserve, and the pristine meadows, lakes, rolling woodlands, parks and green spaces, and more that wind in and out of our gates make for one breathtaking setting for your home.
 How do we accomplish this?
 Quite simply, we stand behind our commitment to nature conservation, incorporating the natural landscape into our community rather than replacing it.

 Read on here to learn more about how our community and our residents are embracing and protecting our surroundings.
 From Woodside’s status as a Bluebird Sanctuary, to planned hikes by the Woodside Trail Group, and an invitation to watch from home as we embrace nature while developing a brand-new neighborhood, we’re letting you in to see how we continue to strengthen our commitment to preserving what makes our community spectacular.

 HOLLOW CREEK LAND PRESERVE

-Hollow Creek Land Preservation, Inc. was established in 2007 by the developer of Woodside to perpetually preserve and protect approximately 110 acres of natural woodland and wetland area adjacent to Woodside, known as Hollow Creek Nature Preserve.
-What’s more, the establishment of Hollow Creek Nature Preserve promotes the safeguard of indigenous wildlife and ensures the pristine condition of local land is preserved thus providing residents the enjoyment of unspoiled natural settings for walking, fishing and wildlife observation.
+Hollow Creek Land Preserve, Inc. was established in 2007 by the developer of Woodside to perpetually preserve and protect approximately 110 acres of natural woodland and wetland area adjacent to Woodside, known as Hollow Creek Nature Preserve.
+What’s more, the establishment of Hollow Creek Land Preserve promotes the safeguarding of indigenous wildlife and ensures the pristine condition of local land is preserved thus providing residents the enjoyment of unspoiled natural settings for walking, fishing, and wildlife observation.

 SOUTH CAROLINA BLUEBIRD SOCIETY